 Competition for the best employees is on par with competition for customers so it is crucial to develop strategies that enable the creation of distinctive identity and perception in the target population.

-Conference Board in their report “Engaging Employees Through Your Brand” offer this definition: “The employer brand establishes the identity of the firm as an employer.
-It encompasses the firm’s values, systems, policies, and behaviours towards the objectives of attracting, motivating, and retaining the firm’s current and potential employees.”
+Conference Board in their report “Engaging Employees Through Your Brand” offers this definition: “The employer brand establishes the identity of the firm as an employer.
+It encompasses the firm’s values, systems, policies, and behaviors towards the objectives of attracting, motivating, and retaining the firm’s current and potential employees.”

-The smart organisation needs to know if the time and resources invested in talent attraction initiatives provide a significant return.
-The metrics used in evaluating employer brand allow the organisation to establish a baseline for working towards becoming the best employer in the marketplace.
+The smart organization needs to know if the time and resources invested in talent attraction initiatives provide a significant return.
+The metrics used in evaluating employer brand allow the organization to establish a baseline for working towards becoming the best employer in the marketplace.

-The Link Humans Employer Brand Index categorises findings into 16 key employer branding attributes:
+The Link Humans Employer Brand Index categorizes findings into 16 key employer branding attributes:

 Understanding how the employer brand is perceived is an obvious starting point.
-Using an index enables the team to assess whether from an employer brand point perspective the organisation is well positioned in terms of influence and the level of engagement.
+Using an index enables the team to assess whether from an employer brand point perspective the organization is well-positioned in terms of influence and the level of engagement.

-Attractive employers do more than set out the basic responsibilities of a role, they show candidates how what they do fits in to overall strategy and the contribution their work makes in terms of the bigger picture.
-Good employees want meaningful work that empowers and energises while facilitating personal and professional development.
-Bersin by Deloitte research in conjunction with Glassdoor found that for millennials, the “ability to learn and progress” is the principal driver of the employment brand of an organisation.
+Attractive employers do more than set out the basic responsibilities of a role, they show candidates how what they do fits into the overall strategy and the contribution their work makes in terms of the bigger picture.
+Good employees want meaningful work that empowers and energizes while facilitating personal and professional development.
+Bersin by Deloitte research in conjunction with Glassdoor found that for millennials, the “ability to learn and progress” is the principal driver of the employment brand of an organization.